-There are many arguments against using referral marketing services and software.
+There are many arguments against using referral marketing services.
 Some are correct and justified, while others are more myth and due to a lack of understanding of how deep the referral marketing rabbit hole can go.

-Here are the most common arguments against using referral marketing services and our analysis of how valid they really are.
+Here are the most common arguments against using referral marketing services:

-1) I can run a successful program without referral marketing services
+1. I can run a program without referral marketing services

 I can also track it all in google analytics and a spreadsheet for all my stats and reports.
 Promotion and engagement can be done with my email marketing and drip email campaigns.